 Self Storage

 As an overlooked industry for many decades, self storage is now a highly sought after investment due to its low operational overhead and high customer demand.
-Storage facilities range from outdoor warehouses to multi-story climate controlled indoor facilities.
+Self storage facilities range from outdoor warehouses to multi-story climate controlled indoor facilities.

 Senior Housing